mpereda/clusterBip/examples/ZacharyKarateClub/ZacharyKarateClub.md

     results = hierarchical_bipartite_color(datos,labels1,gt, plot=True,indexes=True, xFontSize=8)

-In the dendrogram, you'll see in colors different groups (clusters) of products that are more likely to be purchased together
+In the dendrogram, you'll see the colors of the two groups of people, and the labels are now colored according to the ground truth:

     results[1]
 ![ZKC_dendro](ZKC_dendro.png?raw=true "Title")